animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

 ### 2. Acquiring Websites for Backlinks and Traffic
 - Ross Simmonds suggests acquiring existing niche websites with established traffic and backlinks to accelerate SEO growth, citing examples such as Semrush's acquisition of Backlinko.
-- *(Source: Ross Simmonds, YouTube transcript, "Content Growth Framework," 17.03.2023.)*
+- *(Source: Ross Simmonds, YouTube, "Your Old SEO Strategy Is Outdated | ROGEO Proves It", 06.05.2026, https://www.youtube.com/watch?v=MFx3FYW58Ls.)*

 **Why I rejected it**
 - Website acquisition is an investment and M&A decision rather than a content operation.